slusarz/dovecot-fts-flatcurve/README.md

 Optional parameters for the `fts_flatcurve` plugin setting:

- - `auto_optimize` - The number of database revisions that occur before the index is automatically optimized in the background (integer, set to 0 to disable; DEFAULT: 500)
- - `auto_optimize_msgs` - The number of messages processed in a single transaction that will trigger an optimization (integer, set to 0 to disable; DEFAULT: 1000)
  - `commit_limit` - Commit database changes after this many documents are updated.
 Higher commit limits will result in faster indexing for large transactions (i.e. indexing a large